matu12345/2048-codex-demo/README.md

 - Switch between manual play and AI play.
 - Auto play mode with a stop button.
 - Commentary label showing why the AI chose its move.
+- When auto play ends, the AI asks for advice in Japanese and saves it to `advice.txt`.
+Advice is remembered across runs.

 ## Running